-With the spread of COVID-19 in the United States and globally, many supply chains are disrupted, and businesses are worried about a further situation.
-PLS is giving an update on the latest legislation and general guidance on how to operate in the time of the pandemic.
+As the COVID-19 pandemic continues its spread and impact on the United States and globally, many supply chains are still disrupted, and businesses are worried about what’s next.
+PLS wants to give an update on the latest legislation and general guidance on how to operate during the pandemic.

 Download our infographic: Coronavirus: Impact on Supply Chains and Logistics

-At what stage are states and businesses with the reopening?
+What stage are states and businesses in with reopening?

-As of the end of May, most of the US states have reopened.
-All of the states started to lift restriction measures, with people being allowed to go back to offices, restaurants, churches, etc. So many businesses have started to gradually reopen as well.
+As of the end of May, most U.S. states have reopened.
+All of the states started to lift restriction measures, with people being allowed to go back to offices, restaurants, churches, etc.

 Check the state-by-state reopening status here.

 How do the travel restrictions affect freight shipping?

 As of the end of June, many travel restrictions have been lifted, and some still remain in place.
 Learn more about travel in the U.S. here.

 There are no direct bans for international freight in the U.S.